 Another way to give yourself more control over the total capacity of your data center is to invest in server colocation.
 This involves using a shared local facility.
 You rent space and the power, cooling, and security systems are maintained by the data center operator.
 Although you'll be dividing the space and paying by the rack, you'll also be getting 24/7 staffing and increased security procedures.

 If your business faces a lot of changing requirements as you pivot to different projects, it's vital to find a data center that can keep up with your demands.
 Fortunately, with modern technology, advancements are creating ways to become more flexible.

 6. Emergency Backup

-A good data center has identified any single points of failure and found ways to mitigate risks.
-Like we discussed earlier, natural disasters and power outages are potential problems for these facilities.
+A good data center has identified any single point of failure and found ways to mitigate risks.
+As we discussed earlier, natural disasters and power outages are potential problems for these facilities.

 Additionally, ensure the center has a proper fire suppression system, so there is a chance that damage can be mitigated in the event of a fire.

 Like you would with any purchase, do your research to find out what reputation the data center has.
 While no provider will be perfect, reading testimonials and feedback from other clients gives you insight into how the center handles issues.

 Take your time evaluating the data centers on your list and don't hesitate to call clients to get their impressions.

 Selecting a data center that meets your needs is an important decision for your company.
 The wrong data center could lead to issues with poor Internet service, limited scaling, and security breaches.